 Health Care Reform, Medicaid Expansion, Personalized Medicine

-Graves is a graduate of The University of the South in Sewanee, Tennessee.
+Graves earned his BA in Economics and English from The University of the South in Sewanee, Tennessee.
 He holds a Ph.D. in Health Policy from Harvard University and is the recipient of fellowships and awards from the Agency for Health Care Research and Quality, the National Institute on Aging, the National Bureau of Economic Research, the American Statistical Association, and the National Academy of Social Insurance.